 Often side tracks roads are a back route rather than the main route.
-For remote parts of Scotland though, even the main roads are single track.
-So knowing how to drive on a single track road is key to a safe trip.
+For remote parts of Scotland & Iceland though, even the main roads are single track.
+So knowing how to drive on a single track road is key to a safe trip!

-In this post, I’m going to give you some tips for safe driving on single track roads in the UK.
-This advice will apply to most countries where vehicles drive on the left side of the road, but it is written specifically with those Scottish single track roads in mind.
+In this post, I’m going to give you some tips for safe driving on single track roads.
+This advice will apply to most countries regardless of which side of the road you drive on.

 Driving on Single Track Roads

 In this section I’m going to answer all your questions about how to drive on a single track road, what to do when you encounter an oncoming vehicle, and other safety tips to keep in mind.
 First though, you might be wondering:

 What is a Single Track Road?

 A single track road is a two-way road that is only wide enough for one vehicle.
 This means that traffic can go both ways on the road, but at most points, the road will only be wide enough for one vehicle.
 To allow vehicles to safely pass each other, these roads have clearly marked passing places.

 A single track road may also be known as a country road, country route, or a single lane road.

 The biggest puzzle for new users of single track roads appears to be how to use the passing places.
 It’s quite easy, but we’ve seen people making simple mistakes in countries around the world.

 The rules differ slightly if you are driving on the left side of the road, such as in the UK, or the right side of the road, such as Iceland and the USA.